-The student conducts research under the direction of a faculty advisor.
+The student conducts library research, plans and conducts a research project under the direction of a faculty advisor.
 The student presents periodic oral reports to the class and faculty, writes a senior thesis describing his/her research, and may be required to present results in poster presentations.
 In addition, faculty members and outside guest speakers present lectures on topics not covered in other courses.
+Required of Chemistry majors.
 Required of Chemistry majors.